WooCommerce vs Shopify

 Ecommerce Platform Comparison: Customer Support

-If something happens to your site or you have questions, you want the issues resolved as quickly as possible.
 Your profits depend on the operation of your site.
 Support is another area where WooCommerce and Shopify are dramatically different.

 WooCommerce Support Review

-For newcomers to WordPress sites and WooCommerce, support can be essential, but something of a challenge.
+For newcomers to WordPress sites and WooCommerce, support can be essential but something of a challenge.
 When your ecommerce store isn’t working as expected, issues may be due to:

 • WordPress